Rhondda line

-The Rhondda line is a commuter railway line in South Wales from Cardiff to Treherbert.
+The Rhondda line, also known as the Treherbert line, is a commuter railway line in South Wales from Cardiff to Treherbert.
 The line follows the Merthyr line as far as Pontypridd, where it then diverges to continue along the Rhondda Valley.

 Background

 The line is currently operated by Transport for Wales as part of the Valley Lines network.
 TfW replaced the previous franchise, Arriva Trains Wales in October 2018.

 The first section of the line, as far as Pontypridd, is historically part of the Taff Vale Railway, from Cardiff to Merthyr Tydfil.
 At Pontypridd the Rhondda branch diverges and follows the course of the Rhondda Valley.
 It was single-tracked beyond Porth in the early 1980s, just prior to the commencement of the revival of the Valley Lines network.
 By 1986 a passing loop was constructed at Ystrad Rhondda station (itself newly built, with the original station of that name renamed Ton Pentre), to enable a half-hourly service to be introduced by British Rail.
 Another new station was opened at Ynyswen on the same day.

 In March 2007 it was announced that platforms on the branch are to be lengthened to enable 6 car trains to run, together with leasing of an additional eight Class 150s for the whole network.
 This has been completed.

 The line between Treherbert and Porth was closed between 21 and 24 January 2018 due to a landslip on the railway line.
 A replacement bus service ran whilst Network Rail cleared the line.